-CE Form 6 or CE Form 1 are Commission on Ethics forms, which may be found at:
+CE Form 6 or CE Form 1 are Commission on Ethics forms, which may be downloaded from the Commission's website: www.ethics.state.fl.us.

-http://www.ethics.state.fl.us

 Note: Candidates should not be using older versions of forms.
 Check to be sure that they have used the most current version of a form.
-Use of old forms may delay qualifying or disqualify a person from qualifying.
+Use of old forms may delay qualifying or prevent a person from qualifying.

-Partisan Office:
+Partisan Office

 - Form DS-DE 9, Appointment of Campaign Treasurer and Designation of Campaign Depository.
-(If the original DS-DE 9 was previously filed with the SOE, a copy is not required to be filed during the qualifying period.) - Form DS-DE 301SL, Candidate Oath - State and Local Partisan Office - 3.
+(If the original DS-DE 9 was previously filed with the SOE, a copy is not required to be filed during the qualifying period.) - 2.
+Form DS-DE 301SL, Candidate Oath State and Local Partisan Office - 3.
 Financial Disclosure (one of the following, as applicable):